-- (f) (1) In prescribing safety standards under this section, - A) consider relevant available motor vehicle safety data, including the results of research, development, testing and evaluation activities conducted pursuant to this Act; - (B) consult with the Vehicle Equipment Safety Commission, and such other state or interstate agencies (including legislative committees) as he deems appropriate; - consider whether any such proposed standard is reasonable, practicable and appropriate for the particular type of motor vehicle or item of motor vehicle equipment for which it is prescribed; and
+- (f) $(\underline{1})$ In prescribing safety standards under this section, the Secretary shall: - $\begin{tabular}{ll} (A) & consider relevant available motor vehicle safety \\ data, including the results of research, development, testing \\ and evaluation activities conducted pursuant to this Act; \\ \end{tabular}$ - (B) consult with the Vehicle Equipment Safety Commission, and such other state or interstate agencies (including legislative committees) as he deems appropriate; - (C) consider whether any such proposed standard is reasonable, practicable and appropriate for the particular type of motor vehicle or item of motor vehicle equipment for which it is prescribed; and

-(\underline{D}) consider the extent to which such standards will contribute to carrying out the purposes of this Act.

-- (2) In prescribing security standards under this section, the Secretary shall: - (A) take into account the cost of implementing the standard and the benefits attainable as a result of the implementation of the standard; - (B) take into account the effect of implementation of the standard on the cost of automobile insurance; - (C) take into account savings in terms of consumer time and inconvenience; - (D) take into account considerations of safety; and - (E) develop consensus with the Attorney General, the International Association of Chiefs of Police, the International Association of Auto Theft Investigators, the National Automobile Theft Bureau, the American Association of Motor Vehicle Administrators, and consult with other groups and individuals interested in or affected by the motor vehicle theft problem.
+- (D) consider the extent to which such standards will contribute to carrying out the purposes of this Act. - (2) In prescribing security standards under this section, the Secretary shall: - (A) take into account the cost of implementing the standard and the benefits attainable as a result of the implementation of the standard; - (B) take into account the effect of implementation of the standard on the cost of automobile insurance; - (C) take into a time and inconvenience; take into account savings in terms of consumer - (D) take into account considerations of safety; and - (E) develop consensus with the Attorney General, the International Association of Chiefs of Police, the International Association of Auto Theft Investigators, the National Automobile Theft Bureau, the American Association of Motor Vehicle Administrators, and consult with other groups and individuals interested in or affected by the motor vehicle theft problem.